Back to blogs

 Finding people to play with

-That’s where a platform like Doyouplay changes the equation.
-Instead of waiting to be introduced or hoping you bump into someone at your level, you can browse local players by skill, schedule, and playing style, then suggest a match at Lafayette Tennis Club once you’ve aligned on time and expectations.
-The conversation starts with a low‑stakes one‑to‑one chat, which suits anyone who wants to confirm personality fit before committing to a regular hitting partnership.
+Doyouplay changes that.
+Instead of waiting for an introduction or hoping you run into someone at your level, you browse local players by skill, schedule, and playing style, then propose a match at Lafayette Tennis Club once you agree on time and expectations.
+It starts with a low-stakes one-to-one chat, which fits anyone who wants to check personality fit before committing to a regular hitting partner.

-Think of Doyouplay as the connective tissue between courts that already exist and the playing community that is constantly in motion around them.
-If you’re a mid‑level doubles player looking to plug into league-style intensity, you can filter for partners who share your NTRP band and prefer competitive sets over casual drills.
-If you’re a beginner or a returning player dusting off old strokes, you can look for others in the same position who want slower-paced rallies, patient feedback, or simply another person willing to re‑learn the basics without judgment.
+Doyouplay connects the courts that already exist with the playing community moving around them.
+A mid-level doubles player after league-style intensity can filter for partners in the same NTRP band who want competitive sets over casual drills.
+A beginner or a returning player dusting off old strokes can find others in the same spot who want slower rallies, patient feedback, or one more person willing to re-learn the basics without judgment.

-For recent movers to Lafayette, the platform helps shrink the time between “I just arrived” and “I have a standing Tuesday match at Camino Diablo.”
-You don’t need a full network or a local contact list; you just need a profile, a sense of your current level, and a willingness to send a first message.
-Once you’ve found a compatible partner, you can align on whether to use guest access, arrange a clinic together, or work toward a membership that makes sense for how often you both plan to play.
+For recent movers to Lafayette, the platform shrinks the time between arriving and holding a standing Tuesday match at Camino Diablo.
+You need a profile, a sense of your current level, and the nerve to send a first message, not a full network or a local contact list.
+Once you find a compatible partner, you can decide whether to use guest access, arrange a clinic together, or work toward a membership that fits how often you both plan to play.

-Walking into any established club can feel like stepping into someone else’s living room.
-Regulars know where to stand, who to wave to, and which courts feel “theirs.”
-At Lafayette Tennis Club, that familiarity is part of the charm, but it can be intimidating from the outside looking in.
-The reality is that most players are more excited about finding one more reliable partner than they are about guarding unspoken turf, and new faces quickly become part of the background when they show up consistently.
+Walking into an established club for the first time can feel awkward.
+Regulars know where to stand, who to wave to, and which courts they gravitate toward.
+That familiarity is part of the club's appeal, and it can feel exclusionary to an outsider.
+In practice, most members care more about finding a reliable hitting partner than guarding territory, and new faces settle in once they start showing up consistently.

-Combining the built-in structure of the club with the openness of Doyouplay helps flatten the learning curve.
-Instead of hoping you stumble into the right group, you can arrive at 3125 Camino Diablo with a clear plan: a set time, a confirmed partner, and a shared understanding of how serious or relaxed you both want the session to be.
-Over time, those one‑off matches turn into recurring hits, then into friendships, and suddenly Lafayette Tennis Club feels less like an address on Camino Diablo and more like the place where your tennis life in the East Bay actually happens.
+The club's structure plus Doyouplay's openness flattens the learning curve.
+Instead of hoping you stumble into the right group, you arrive at 3125 Camino Diablo with a plan: a set time, a confirmed partner, and an agreement on how serious or relaxed the session should be.
+Over time those one-off matches turn into recurring hits, then friendships, and Lafayette Tennis Club stops being an address on Camino Diablo and becomes the place where your tennis life in the East Bay happens.